wanderlust-create/open-civic-data-blockchain-builder/README.md

 python main.py
 ```

-You'll be prompted before clearing output directories.
+By default, you'll be prompted before clearing output directories.
+In automation, this can be disabled by setting `SKIP_DELETE_PROMPT = True`.
 Missing sessions will prompt for manual mapping and be saved to `new_sessions_added.txt`.

 ---